Invariance and naturality of knot lattice homology and homotopy: Introduction

+This is both stronger and weaker than the current naturality statements for Heegaard Floer and knot Floer \cite{naturalityHF, naturalityHFProj}.
+It is weaker in that there are extra requirements on the three-manifolds, knots, diffeomorphisms, and the isotopies between them, but given such requirements we produce higher order homotopies between filtered spaces.
+In addition to the addition of a space level analysis, this also implies results when the chain complex is considered with \(\Z[U]\) coefficients in not just a projective manner.
+We have not yet verifie contractible choices of maps between the filtered spaces associated with analytic lattice homology \cite{anLattice}.ed that both naturality statements agree where defined.

+Similar theorems should also hold for all of N\'emethi's suite of lattice style invariants, as the proofs of invariance for the invariants in the suite follow the same general strategy.
+For example replacing \(C_{\GenAlgKnot}^{\Spin^c}\) with a similarly defined \(C_{\Link}^{\Spin^c}\) that no longer keeps track of the knot, one gets a similar functor for the filtered lattice space of the underlying three-manifold.
+Isomorphisms of normal complex surface singularities should also induc

 Despite being able to recover the algebraic invariant from the homotopy theoretic one, this paper tackles both the algebraic invariants and the homotopy invariants for several reasons.
 First, while geometric intuition aids in the discussion, dealing with the algebraic invariants first without worry for continuity then using these maps as a guide for constructing the continuous homotopies is easier.
 Second, this assuages potential worries that the homotopy theoretic argument only provides a quasi-isomorphism of chain complexes rather than a chain homotopy equivalence due to the knot lattice complex being associated to cellular rather than singular homology.
-Third, the chain homotopies provided may be useful when working with the algebraic invariant, and having them presented separately rather than buried as induced by specific continuous maps may be useful.
 We will use the \(\nat\) symbol to signify that we are dealing with the topological realization of an algebraic invariant.

 Andr\'as N\'emethi defined lattice homology for links of normal complex surface singularities \cite{latticeCohomNormSurf} based on attempts by N\'emethi, Ozsv\'ath, and Szab\'o to compute Heegaard Floer homology when the three-manifold bounds a negative definite tree-like plumbing of spheres \cite{NemAR,PlumbingsPape}.
 Lattice homology was conjectured to be the same as Heegaard Floer homology for rational homology spheres \cite{latticeCohomNormSurf}, and after it was shown to coincide in some particular cases \cite{NemAR,knotsAndLattice}, Ian Zemke proved their equivalence for rational homology spheres \cite{ZemkeLattice}.
 The lattice homology of rational homology spheres also shares some formal properties with Heegaard Floer homology such as: an exact triangle (\cite{holoDisksTopological} for Heegaard Floer homology, \cite{surgeryTriangle,twoExactSequences} for lattice homology) and the existence of an involutive structure (\cite{InvolSetup} for Heegaard Floer homology, \cite{involCheck} for lattice homology).
 Lattice homology was particularly useful for the creation of an algorithm for computing the Heegaard Floer homology of a Brieskorn sphere \(\Sigma(p,q,r)\) purely in terms of $p,q,$ and $r$ \cite{brieskornAlgorithm}.